Sanatan Dharma

 5 & 6 Nyāya and Vaiśeṣikha

-Vaiśeṣikha is an extension of Nyāya.
-It is known as theory of Atomism.
-Both consider Īśvara as the movement or friction between two atoms.
-Though Īśvara exists, there is no method or meditative approach to realise it or have a direct experience.
+Though Īśvara exists, there is no method or meditative approach to realize it or have a direct experience.
 This idea is rejected by Vedānta.
 However there are many concepts that are accepted by Vedānta.

-Nyāya gives logical explanation of many concepts and on the existence of Puruṣa.
+Nyāya gives logical explanation of many concepts and on the existence of Ātmā / Puruṣa.
 It also gives ways to establish the existence or absence of anything.
 These are the testimonies or Pramāṇa-s.
 It gives upto ten Pramāṇa-s.
 Different schools of thoughts accepts different pramāṇa-s.
 Six are important, out of six three and out of three one is important.
 They are listed in order.
 Tarka Saṃgrah of Annambhaṭṭa (15th Century) is referred by many to study fundamentals of Nyāya.

 Summary